We give you six points to avoid in order to make your badge design professional and flawless.

 3. Spelling and other errors in the content

 There’s one problem with spelling errors - you don’t see them.
 This is why you should check every badge twice and ask someone else to check them as well before finally accepting them.
-Even if you’re using event registration software, remember that attendees make errors too.
+Even if you’re using event management software, remember that attendees make errors too.
 You must have encountered names without capital letters or with typos in position names.
 You could conclude that this is the way the attendees entered their data and you shouldn’t interfere.
 But don’t forget that if you issue them a badge with an error, the attendee will most probably blame you for the error.

 4. Too flashy or disproportionate graphic design